llazzaro/chem-fingerprints/docs/api.rst

 chemfp.arena module
 ===================

-The following classes are returned as part of the public API but should not be constructed directly.
+FingerprintArena instances are returned as part of the public API but should not be constructed directly.

 .. _chemfp_arena_fingerprintarena: